Laci1953/RC2014-CPM/HiTech C compiler optimization/readme.txt

 - OPTIM (using the upper 64KB RAM for some of the malloc's)

-The most significant improvement for this second environment (128KB RAM computers), is that P1 and OPTIM can handle now files that cannot be compiled on any available Z80 computer, including here also the emulators/simulators (Z80SIM, ZXCC).
+The most significant improvement for this second environment (128KB RAM computers), is that P1 , CGEN and OPTIM can handle now files that cannot be compiled on any available Z80 computer, including here also the emulators/simulators (Z80SIM, ZXCC).
-For example, I was able to compile some of the CGEN files ONLY on my SC108 based RC2014.
-Z80SIM and ZXCC failed to run OPTIM on those files ("no room"), while the enhanced OPTIM, executed on my SC108 based RC2014, finished the job without any problem.

 Also, remember that Z80AS eliminates now all the worries related to the size of files to be assembled.

 As a conclusion, the RC2014's provided with 128 KB RAM can now take full advantage of having more memory space, while working with the HiTech C tools.

+See the TEST folder for examples of large C files being processed on a RC2014 provided with the SC108 board (128KB RAM).